muesal/cyk-algorithm/README.md

 ##Usage

+Compile the code using
+>javac *.java

+The program can then be started with
+>java CYK [arguments]

-The program takes up to three input arguments:
+It takes up to three input arguments:

 1. Information on the set of test strings
 2. Which algorithm should be used; *naive* for the naive approach, *bu* for the bottom-up and *td* for the top-down algorithm, top-down is the default.
 3. The path to the text-file with the grammar, if none is passed then grammar.txt is used.

 ### The test strings

 If only one string should be parsed, then starting the program with this string is sufficient.
+For example, to parse "(())" with the bottom-up parser and the Dyck grammar type:
+>javac CYK '(())' bu

-Otherwise, information on how to build the set of substrings must beprovided:
+Otherwise, information on how to build the set of substrings must be provided:
-> prefix,suffix,n,maxlength[,initialstring]
+> prefix,suffix,n,max_length[,initial_string]

 Between the arguments should be a comma, no space.
 Prefix is the left-hand side of the string, while suffix is the right-hand side.
 For each new String, they both get appended resp. prepended n times.
-The strings are generated as long as the last generated string is smaller than maxlength.
+The strings are generated as long as the last generated string is smaller than max_length.
 If the string should contain anything else than the suffix and prefix, use the optional initial string, which will be in the center of the string.

 To generate a set of strings of the form "((..))" from size 100 to 5000 in steps of 100 use;